Code-Institute-Submissions/matt70iu-JavaScript-milestone-V1_JuneResub/README.md

  - Would like to add a number beside each list item which increases according to the number of items on the list, as well as the already included counter at the top of the list.
  - Would like to improve app layout on smaller screens in future to reduce the need for the user to scroll.
+ - Favicon nto displaying properly on live site so had to remove for now as also causing console errors.

 ## Testing